suhininalex/IdeaClonePlugin/index.md

 #### Tested projects
 * * *

-This plugin have been used to analyze a few popular Java projects.
+This plugin has been used to analyze a few popular Java projects.

 | Project                 | Time (inspection) | Time (action) | Memory  | Clones found  |
 |:------------------------|:------------------|:--------------|:--------|:--------------|